modelica/fmi-standard.org/_posts/2015-09-21-fmi-user-meeting-versailles.md

 ---
-title: FMI User Meeting at the 11th Modelica Conference, Versailles (France).
+title: FMI User Meeting at the 11th Modelica Conference, Versailles (France)
-date: 2015-09-21 00:00:00 Z
-categories:
+categories: [news]
-- news
+layout: post
 ---

 You are invited to join us at the next FMI User Meeting at the 11th Modelica Conference in Versailles September 21, 2015.